jhajek/Linux-text-book-part-1/Appendix-D/Appendix-D.md

   + Enable and start the Webserver Service
 * Format and create a mount point called ```/mnt/disk1``` and ```/mnt/disk2```
   + create and LVM volume PGs, VG, and a single LG with XFS on this volume.
+  + Using the sample in chapter 11, create a systemd .mount file to mount this partition at boot time
   + You will need to install the proper package to use XFS

 #### Extra Options